 - It doesn’t have a great number of Java data science libraries for static methods as compared with some other object-oriented languages like R, for example.

-Java can be considered the most suitable language for data science objectives.
-A lot of companies value the ability to integrate the finished product code into the existing code base.
+To sum it up, Java can be considered the most suitable language for data science objectives.
+A lot of companies value the ability to integrate the finished product code into the existing codebase.

 Java for Data Analysis: Is Java Required for Data Science?

 Although a lot of specialists argue in favor of Python, Java is also required for data analytics.
 A great deal of Big Data systems is developed in Java or created to run on JVM.
 The stack may include the following tools:

 - Spark is used to stream data and distribute batch.

 - Kafka – to queue huge volumes of information.